Free Shipping on Orders over $75 to the Contiguous US

 Insoluble - cannot be dissolved.

-The process of photosynthesis is what plants use to make their own food.
-Plants trap light energy with their leaves during photosynthesis.
-They use this energy from the sun (or grow lights) to convert water and carbon dioxide into a sugar called glucose.
-Glucose is an energy source for plants and is used to make other substances such as cellulose and starch.
+Glucose is an energy source for plants and is used to make other substances, such as cellulose and starch.
 Plants use cellulose in building cell walls as they grow.
 Starch is stored in the seeds as a food source for the next generation of sprouts.
-This is why many of the plants we eat that are seeds like wheat, rice, corn and peas are packed with starch which is a carbohydrate.
+This is why many of the plants we eat that produce seeds, like wheat, rice, corn, and peas, are packed with starch, a carbohydrate.

 Using essential questions to guide your daily observations will help your students focus their learning.
+Can plants grow without light?
+How does light change the way that plants grow?

-Example hypothesis:
+Example hypotheses:

 You will need a few basic supplies to undertake this experiment.
-In most cases they can be cobbled together from things you have already lying around the house.
+In most cases, they can be cobbled together from things you have already lying around the house.

 You can spend as much or as little time as you like on the educational portion of the experiment.
 These estimates are for the actual work involved in growing the plants and taking down observations.